 No matter which institution of higher learning you choose to attend, it’s important to find out if it is accredited.
 Accreditation means a college or university has met the educational standards set by a reviewing agency.

 There are two forms of accreditation in the United States, national accreditation and regional accreditation.
-Regional accreditation is typically given to non-profit schools that are academically oriented.
-National accreditation is primarily given to for-profit schools that have technical, vocational, or career programs.
+Regional accreditation is typically given to non-profit schools that are academically oriented, while national accreditation is primarily given to for-profit schools that have technical, vocational, or career programs.

 Most regionally accredited schools do not accept transfer credits from nationally accredited schools, save for rare exceptions, such as nursing.
 The reason behind this is national accreditation has a reputation of being far less academically stringent than regional.